Building Our Future

 Purdy Center for Science and Mathematics (New Upper School Math/Science Building)

-Dowd Student Center (New Upper and Lower School Student Center, includes Dawson Dining Hall)
+Dowd Student Center (New Upper and Lower School Student Center, includes Dawson Dining Hall and Michelle and Mike Bailey Upper School Dining Hall)

 Hance Lower School Learning Center (includes Extended Day)